VENICE GUIDE...

 And then the mix, which can be Campari‑Aperol, but especially my favorite: Campari‑Cynar — a spritz with a carciofo (artichoke) liqueur.

-It’s a very specific, bitter, intense drink, and if you’re brave enough, you should try it. - Feel free to try whatever you want.
+It’s a very specific, bitter, intense drink, and if you’re brave enough, you should try it.

 But don’t feel obliged to drink Aperol spritz.